Grand prize winner - Global Genius Music Awards 2023

 Katrina's music has been performed extensively by teachers and students at different music conservatories around Spain.
 She has conducted concerts of her own works at the conservatory of Segovia and at the Royal Conservatorio of Madrid.

 Katrina worked for several years as music arranger and flute teacher for the Sinfonica de Castilla y León’s educational project called “In Crescendo".
 She has taught at a number of different music academies, and has given masterclasses at the Conservatorio Superior in Seville.
 She currently teaches at Simancas Music School.

 She is music director and arranger for three different productions by Teloncillo theatre company in collaboration with Quinteto Respira, with whom she has given well over 100 performances all over Spain.

 Current projects include compositions for flute, piccolo and guitar for Dúo Lugares Comunes' latest venture which focuses on women in culture, combining music and poetry.
 Music from this project, together with guitarist and writer María Elena de Prada, was performed by the authors at the 50th National Flute Convention of the USA in Chicago in August 2022.

-Other events in 2022 include recitals of Katrina's complete works for solo flute and flute & piano with pianist Claudia Vior at different conservatories and chamber festivals, the premier of her trio for flute, viola and cello at the Música & Mujeres Festival in Valladolid by Luz Sonora trio, presentation at the Auditori Barcelona of Katrina's compositions through performances by students of the Escola Superior de Música de Catalunya and different workshops and concerts during the cultural week at the Conservatorio of Segovia.
+Other events in 2022 include recitals of Katrina's complete works for solo flute and flute & piano with pianist Claudia Vior at different conservatories and chamber festivals, the premier of her trio for flute, viola and cello at the Música & Mujeres Festival in Valladolid by Luz Sonora trio, presentation at the Auditori Barcelona of Katrina's compositions through performances by students of the Escola Superior de Música de Catalunya.